CNES/pangeo-pyinterp/docs/source/examples.rst

 ############

-The :py:func:`second <pyinterp.fill.gauss_seidel>` method consists of replacing all undefined values (Nan) in a grid using the Gauss-Seidel method by relaxation.
+The :py:func:`second <pyinterp.fill.gauss_seidel>` method consists of replacing all undefined values (NaN) in a grid using the Gauss-Seidel method by relaxation.
 This `link
 <https://math.berkeley.edu/~wilken/228A.F07/chr_lecture.pdf>`_ contains more
 information on the method used.